-NT 609 The Book of Revelation (3) O

-NT 609-CL The Book of Revelation (3)
+NT 609 The Book of Revelation (3) O NT 609-CL The Book of Revelation (3) NT 609-CL-GK The Book of Revelation (3) NT 609-GK The Book of Revelation (3)

 This course reclaims the powerful message of the Book of Revelation for today.
 Special attention will be paid to Revelation as a work of early Christian literature deeply influenced by the prophetic witness of the Old Testament, by events and attitudes of the first century world, and by the early Christians' experience of Jesus himself.
 Students will be introduced to the insights offered by current scholarly engagement with Revelation, and will be given the opportunity to reflect together on the enduring significance of this book for society today.